Bushell-lab/Ribo-seq/README.md

 This pipeline uses custom shell scripts to call several external programs as well as custom python scripts to process the data.
 The processed data can then be used as input into the custom R scripts to either generate library QC plots, perform differential expression (DE) analysis with DEseq2 or to determine codon elongation rates or ribosome pause sites

 ### Shell scripts
 The shell scripts <.sh> are designed to serve as a template for processing the data but require the user to modify them so that they are specific to each experiment.
 This is because different library prep techniques are often used, such as the use of different **adaptor sequences** or the use of **UMIs**.
 It is therefore essential that the user knows how the libraries were prepared before starting the analysis.
-If this is there own data then this should already be known, but for external data sets this is often not as straight forward as expected.
+If this is their own data then this should already be known, but for external data sets this is often not as straight forward as expected.
 Also, it can be unclear whether the data uploaded to GEO is the raw unprocessed <.fastq> files or whether initial steps such as adaptor removal or de-duplication and UMI removal have already been carried out.
-This is why each processing step is carried out seperately and why the output from these steps is checked with fastQC so it is essential that the user checks these files by viusal inspection after each step, so that the user can be certain that the step has processed the data as expected.
+This is why each processing step is carried out seperately and why the output from these steps is checked with fastQC, so it is essential that the user checks these files by viusal inspection after each step, so that the user can be certain that the step has processed the data as expected.
 Each shell script has annotation at the top describing what the script does and which parts might need editing. **It is therefore strongly recommended that the user opens up each shell script and reads and understands them fully before running them**

 ### R scripts
 The R scripts will read in the processed data generated from the custom python scripts and generate plots and perform DE analysis.
 These shouldn't need to be edited as the final processed data should be in a standard format, although the user is free to do what they wish with these and change the styles of the plots or add further analyses/plots should they wish.
-The common_variables.R (see below) script will need to be edited to add the filenames and path to the parent directory as well as the read lengths that they wish to inspect with the library QC plots.
+The common_variables.R (see below) script will need to be edited to add the filenames and path to the parent directory, as well as the read lengths that they wish to inspect with the library QC plots.
+The common_variables.R script needs to be in the current working directory when running the other <.R> scripts.

 ### Python scripts
-The python scripts <.py> should not need to be edited.
+The <.py> python scripts should not need to be edited.
 These can be used for multiple projects and so it is recommended that these are placed in a seperate directory.
 If you set the $PATH to this directory, they can be called from any directory and therefore be used for all Ribo-seq analyses.

 ## Setting up the project
 - Before running any scripts, create a new directory for the experiment.
 This will be the parent directory which will contain all raw and processed data for the experiment as well as any plots generated.